- This event has passed.

 Lodging: $225/person for 3 nights lodging (June 19-22); see below for information on how to book (additional night available for $80); $45 commuter fee/person

-- Once your application is approved you will provided with a request for payment.
+- Once your application is approved you will be provided with a request for payment.

-- Payment will be accepted in the form of of Visa, MasterCard, American Express or Discover cards.
+- Payment will be accepted in the form of of Visa, MasterCard, American Express, Discover cards or checks.

 AASHE’s 2018 Retreat attendees all completed a detailed evaluation.
-They gave the retreat experience an overall evaluation of 4.7/5, which is very high.
+They gave the retreat experience an overall evaluation of 4.7/5.
 They offered these reflections in their retreat evaluations to help you make your decision:

 It was practical: